amrmhassan/dart_webcore/README.md

 ```

 ### - Website Hosting
-with dart_web_server you can host a full folder with all of it's content either this folder is a website folder or a normal static files folder.
+with dart_webcore you can host a full folder with all of it's content either this folder is a website folder or a normal static files folder.
 you just need to set an alias for that folder path in order to protect your system path to make it hidden from API consumers.
 for example
 ```dart